One of America’s first attempts to deal with the Vietnam War on film, Michael Cimino’s masterpiece is long and richly rewarding.

 It’s only when you have sat through the leisurely-paced wedding and elegiac hunting sequences that the final third – and the true impact of the war on small communities – hits home.
 God Bless America indeed . . .

-John Cazale (Stan) would die of cancer only weeks after shooting The Deer Hunter.
+John Cazale (Stan) was dying of cancer during production and passed away only weeks after shooting finished on The Deer Hunter.
 He was engaged to co-star Meryl Streep at the time.